MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-switch.md

 ### Hashtables

-One of my most popular posts is the one I did on [hashtables][].
+One of my most popular posts is the one I did on [hashtables][hashtables].
 One of the use cases for a `hashtable` is to be a lookup table.
 That is an alternate approach to a common pattern that a `switch` statement is often addressing.